JyotiRanjanMohanty/resourceManagement/README.md

-This bot helps in efficient resource capacity management
+This AI powered bot helps in efficient resource capacity management